edwintye/edwintye.github.io/_posts/2021-10-29-respecting-request-termination-in-fastapi.md

             return {"msg": "Slept beautifully without Cancel", "success": t2.result()}
 ```

-One of the decision paths &mdash; neither task finished &mdash; is not handled above because one of the tasks
+One of the decision paths &mdash; neither task finished &mdash; is not handled above because one (and only one)
-*should* always be done.
+of the tasks *will always be done*.
 The `HTTPException` will also never reach the client.
-However, the response should be
+However,
-logged/traced by the application/gateway for diagnosis and improvement.
+the response should be logged/traced by the application/gateway for diagnosis and improvement.

 If we want to be extra safe, we can always add a timeout to the execution of the tasks.
 Having a timeout
 ensures that we always cancel the cpu intensive task in the event that the client